dsnatochy/vpress/appStore/billing-app-development.md

 While integrating with Poynt Billing, please consider the following scenarios and make sure your application code can handle these as necessary.
 Please refer to [App Billing Best Practices](app-billing-best-practices.html) to make sure your app covers all possible billing scenarios.

-1. merchant has a valid subscription but never used your app before (**first time subscriber**)
+1. Merchant has a valid subscription but never used your app before (**first time subscriber**)
-2. merchant has a valid subscription and has used your app before (**returning subscriber**)
+2. Merchant has a valid subscription and has used your app before (**returning subscriber**)
-3. merchant has a canceled subscription after using your app (**canceled subscriber**)
+3. Merchant has a canceled subscription after using your app (**canceled subscriber**)
-4. merchant has no subscriptions and never used your app - although this is no longer possible once you’ve integrated with Poynt Billing, we still recommend you to handle this scenario to prevent any fraud that might occur in the future. (**not a subscriber**)
+4. Merchant has no subscriptions and never used your app - although this is no longer possible once you’ve integrated with Poynt Billing, we still recommend you to handle this scenario to prevent any fraud that might occur in the future. (**not a subscriber**)
-5. merchant has no subscriptions and has used your app before - these are your existing merchants before you’ve switched to Poynt billing.
+5. Merchant has no subscriptions and has used your app before - these are your existing merchants before you’ve switched to Poynt billing.
 You must make sure you grandfather these merchants to provide a more graceful upgrade process to billing. (**grandfathered subscriber**)
-6. merchant has a valid subscription but wants to upgrade or downgrade (**upsell/downsell subscriber**)
+6. Merchant has a valid subscription but wants to upgrade or downgrade (**upsell/downsell subscriber**)